NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

  |    W009: Distillation fraction recovered is missing or invalid

 ``AD00051``: ARABIAN LIGHT
- |    E044: Value: 0.0 for viscosity is not valid
- |    E050: Duplicate Temperatures in DynamicViscosityList
  |    W009: Distillation fraction recovered is missing or invalid

 ``AD00053``: ARABIAN LIGHT, CITGO